 A UK vehicle manufacturing plant was struggling to hit output targets in the face of multiple business challenges.
 Not only had they recently launched a new model, but volumes of more established models were also growing.
 Meanwhile, the parent company was pushing plant management to outsource the line supply processes to a corporate approved 3PL supplier.
 A perfect storm of change!

-Local logistics management realised they needed to establish a PMO so as to better manage the multiple changes facing the plant.
+Local logistics management realised they needed to establish a Project Management Office – or PMO – so as to better manage the multiple changes facing the plant.
 Eastyoke won a competitive tender to establish and – for an initial period of 12 months – run the PMO.
 Given the complexity of the task, we assigned one of our most senior people to manage the task.
 She worked alongside the client’s key managers to put in place a PMO, laying down ground rules for projects, setting standards and providing a forum for project oversight and control.

 Not only has the PMO been successful in ensuring projects are delivered but significant savings and efficiencies have also been found and the contract has recently been extended for a further period of 12 months.